Research finds control of compliance is ‘biggest benefit’ of RegTech implementation

 - 4% pointed to decreased cost of compliance as being of most value

 Participants had varying profiles, coming from organizations of less than 200 people, to more than 10,000 and, interestingly, the results tell of differing priorities.
 56% of those responding from businesses with 200-1000 staff members said tackling risk exposure had been what solutions had brought for them, whereas, for those at much bigger organizations, compliance remained paramount.

 This comes after earlier research delved into the initial drivers for implementation, with compliance again coming out on top, as respondents highlighted the need to demonstrate their adherence to evolving regulations as front of mind when considering whether to look to invest in technology.

 The need to ensure processes are robust – or face the consequences – was in focus once again, when it was recently revealed that The Financial Conduct Authority (FCA) received more than 2,000 separate allegations of misconduct, including fraud, money laundering and compliance complaints.

-The data, analysed by a Parliament Street think tank and contained in the FCA’s newly published Annual Report and Accounts 2020/21, details the allegations, which were provided by a total of 1,046 ‘whistleblowers’ in the last 12 months.
+The data, analyzed by a Parliament Street think tank and contained in the FCA’s newly published Annual Report and Accounts 2020/21, details the allegations, which were provided by a total of 1,046 ‘whistleblowers’ in the last 12 months.

-The number of reports – from staffers against their own organisation – is a small reduction when compared to the 1,100 reports in 2019/20.
+The number of reports – from staffers against their own organization – is a small reduction when compared to the 1,100 reports in 2019/20.
 This year, 15 led to ‘significant’ moves to mitigate harm, which may have included enforcement action.